Early Childhood Family Education (ECFE)

 What is ECFE?

 Early Childhood Family Education (ECFE) is a Columbia Heights Public School program for parents and their children.
-Recognizing that parents are their child's first and most important teachers, ECFE provides a place for parents and children to play and learn together.
+Recognizing that parents are their child's first and most important teachers, ECFE promotes interaction between parents and children and parenting support.

 Who can attend ECFE classes?

 All families with children birth to five years old are welcome to attend classes.
 Families may join classes during the year, as space permits.
-Children must be the appropriate age by birthdate for all classes by Sept.
-1. No exceptions will be made.
+Children must be the appropriate age by Sept.
+1. Most classes meet once per week.

-The first half hour of each class is devoted to activities planned by a licensed Early Childhood Educator.
-This is a time for parents and children to explore a variety of learning activities together.
-It is also an opportunity to learn new songs, games and activities to do together at home.
+A portion of each class is devoted to interactive activities planned by a licensed Early Childhood Educator.
+This is a time for parents and children to explore a variety of learning activities together along with learning new songs, fingerplays, and stories.
+We encourage parents to follow their child’s lead.

-For the remainder of each class, children have fun learning through play.
-With the guidance of a licensed Early Childhood Educator and Assistant, children enjoy art, puzzles, movement, songs, games and stories.
-The goal of the children's program is to develop a positive self-concept and joy of learning.
+For the other portion of each class, children have fun learning together through play.
+With the guidance of a licensed Early Childhood Educator and Assistant, children engage in art, music and movement, games and activities.
+We provide safety and security for children to thrive.

 Where are classes held?